Room to Roam

 Free flowing habitat

-The Great Burn is home to forty free-flowing river segments, including nine designated or recommended Wild and Scenic Rivers.
+The Great Burn ecosystem is home to forty free-flowing river segments, including nine designated or recommended Wild and Scenic Rivers.
 The rivers of the Great Burn drain into the Snake and Clark Fork Rivers en route to the Columbia River and Pacific Ocean.

 These pristine waters are critical habitat for threatened native bull trout and contain some of the last remaining populations of genetically pure westslope cutthroat trout.